How to Apply for Global Entry:

-- Apply Online with CBP: Complete a TTP and pay the $100 non-refundable application fee.
+- Apply Online with CBP: Complete a TTP online application and pay the $100 non-refundable application fee.

 - After completion of step ‘1’ applicants need to submit the requisite information, along with the applicable fee of ₹500, in the Passport Seva Portal, www.passportindia.gov.in for their background check in India.
 In addition to this, all Indian applicants must schedule an in-person interview at the respective Passport Seva Kendra/Passport Seva Laghu Kendra (PSK/PSLK) office as per their residential jurisdiction in India (as per the address furnished online).
 During the interview, Indian citizens will have their fingerprints and photo captured and complete other formalities.
 A visit to the PSK/PSLK is based on prior appointment only.